-The Neighborhood Transition Place Type is intended to provide a more gradual transition to Neighborhood Medium and Neighborhood Low areas in terms of development form and land use.
+Even with the three intensities applied to the Neighborhood high level land use, the transition from one place type to the next can sometimes be jarring and lead to visual and other conflicts.
+The Neighborhood Transition Place Type is intended to provide a more gradual transition to Neighborhood Medium and Neighborhood Low areas in terms of development form and land use between higher intensity neighborhoods and non-residential place types.
 The Place Type borrows elements from the adjoining neighborhoods to provide more desirable adjacencies for people living near more intense and/or active areas.

-Land Use: One or more of small-scale commercial uses, mixed use, live-work (where a resident has a designated work space in the same structure as their residence), and townhomes or multiplexes.
+Land Use: One or more of small-scale commercial uses, mixed use, live-work (where someone has a designated work space in the same structure as their residence), and townhomes or multiplexes

 Built Form: Typically 2-4 stories depending on whether the transition is to Neighborhood Low or Neighborhood Medium.
-Buildings are taller and more closely engaged with the adjacent roadways closer to the higher intensity place and shorter with larger setbacks closer to lower intensity neighborhoods; the typical density of these areas is 6-12 units per acres.
+Buildings are taller and more closely engaged with the adjacent roadways closer to the higher intensity place and shorter with larger setbacks closer to lower intensity neighborhoods; the typical density of these areas is 6-12 units per acres

-Mobility: Transition areas are typically long and narrow and often located along collectors and arterials; streets should accommodate all modes of transportation with amenities for bikes and transit.
+Mobility: The transition areas are typically long and narrow and often located along collectors and arterials; streets should accommodate all modes of transportation with amenities for bikes and transit